Getting a Mortgage To Buy an Off-Plan Property

 We know it's important for you to have complete confidence in our service, and trust that you're getting the best chance of mortgage approval at the best available rate.
 We guarantee to get your mortgage approved where others can't - or we'll give you £100*

-Several well-known lenders would potentially consider an application for a new build purchase off plan, such as Barclays, TSB, Natwest and Halifax.
+Several well-known lenders, such as Barclays, TSB, Natwest, and Halifax, would potentially consider an application for a new-build purchase off plan.

 What specific eligibility criteria is involved?

-All lenders have different approaches when it comes to assessing a person’s eligibility for a mortgage.
-That means looking at a person’s deposit, their employment type, age and credit history – among other lender specific demands.
+All lenders have different approaches to assessing a person’s eligibility for a mortgage.
+That means looking at a person’s deposit, employment type, age, and credit history—among other lender-specific demands.

-When it comes to off plan mortgages, lenders will likely also want to confirm the purchase price you have offered is fair.
-They’ll arrange for a mortgage valuation on the property – both when they offer the mortgage and when the property is completed.
-If the property value changes, this could affect your offer and then your ability to complete so there is the risk of losing your deposit.
+When it comes to off-plan mortgages, lenders will likely also want to confirm that your purchase price is fair.
+They’ll arrange for a mortgage valuation on the property when they offer the mortgage and when the property is completed.
+If the property value changes, this could affect your offer and your ability to complete it, so there is the risk of losing your deposit.
 Your deposit is usually paid when you’ve been approved for a mortgage in principle.
 This deposit secures your property with the developer.

-The other issue to remember is your mortgage offer may only be for a set amount of time – often six months.
+The other issue to remember is that your mortgage offer may only be for a set amount of time—often six months.
 If your house hasn’t been completed by then, you may have to reapply and be subject to another eligibility assessment with your chosen lender.

 How will the property type affect a mortgage application?